 If the university finds that an Employee, Student or Campus Community Member has engaged in Prohibited Discrimination, it will take immediate and appropriate corrective action.
 This means that Employees who have engaged in Prohibited Discrimination or Retaliation may face discipline up to and including termination.
 Students who have engaged in Prohibited discrimination may face sanctions up to and including suspension or expulsion.
 Individuals who make bad-faith complaints may be subject to disciplinary action, student conduct code violations or other appropriate corrective action.
 Responsible employees who fail to report as required by this policy may be subject to discipline, which may include a letter of reprimand or other appropriate corrective measures.
+Campus Community Members who violate this policy may be trespassed from campus and may otherwise lose their right to use university property and/or to participate in university-sponsored programs and activities.

 XII.
-Contact Information
+Contact and Reference Information